Marion, Jefferson Davis, and Covington County region assistance programs.

 - 501 Eagle Day Avenue, Columbia, Mississippi 39429, main phone number is (601) 736-6877

-- While dental assistance is limited, read more dental clinics.
+- While dental assistance is limited, read more free dental clinics.

 Family Practice Clinic also has a few separate sites.
 The organization is a state and federal government certified rural health clinic that offers general medical care.